jdhayes/predictive_division/README.md

 Thes assumptions should be compatibale with the UCR HPCC Cluster.

 # Install
-This pipeline is written in bash, so a ```git clone``` from a bash shell should be all that you need to get this installed.
+This pipeline is written in bash, so a ```git clone git@github.com:jdhayes/predictive_division.git``` from a bash shell should be all that you need to get this installed.
+You will need a GitHub account in order to do this.

 # Usage